 1. Shop and get rewards paid into your super…

 How does this sound?
 Every time you shop, whether you’re getting the groceries or buying shoes, you will get cash rewards paid into your super account.
-That’s the premise behind super-rewards.com.au, a new website that launched in October.
+There are a few cashback sites that offer this service.

-Super Rewards has partnered with more than 120 retailers, including big names such as Woolworths, Apple, The Iconic and The Good Guys.
+Super Rewards, which launched in October 2019, has partnered with about 300 retailers, including big names such as Woolworths, Apple, The Iconic and The Good Guys.

-You will need to make your purchase online through the Super Rewards platform to earn your cash-back reward, which Super Rewards says can be anywhere between 2% and 10% of the value of your purchase.
+You will need to make your purchase online through the Super Rewards platform to earn your cash-back reward.
 The cashback amount for each retailer will be displayed on the Super Rewards platform.

 It is free to join but Super Rewards takes a percentage of each cash reward from the retailer – known as a referral commission.
 The amount you see on the dashboard is what you’ll get.